Maziokorie/PAYSENGER-APP/README.md

 2. Audience: Who is the Paysenger app designed for?
 The Paysenger app is designed for every internet user, a creative person, online influencers, celebrities, comedians, athletes, soccer stars, specialists in any field, companies, etc. The app can be used by anyone who is over 12 years old.

 3. Simplicity and ease of use: Can you figure out how to use it quickly?
-Can you use it in short bursts between other tasks?
 The app is very easy to use and requires little or no training to be able to use it.
 The app can be used in short bursts between other tasks.

 4. Playfulness: Does it delight the user?
 Is it fun to use?